jtgraham38/ScryWP-Search/README.md

-# ScryWP Search
+# Scry Search for Meilisearch

 **Transform your WordPress site's search experience with lightning-fast, typo-tolerant search powered by Meilisearch.**

 ## Overview

-ScryWP Search replaces WordPress's default search functionality with [Meilisearch](https://www.meilisearch.com/), a powerful open-source search engine that delivers instant, relevant results.
+Scry Search for Meilisearch replaces WordPress's default search functionality with [Meilisearch](https://www.meilisearch.com/), a powerful open-source search engine that delivers instant, relevant results.
 Say goodbye to slow, inaccurate searches and hello to a professional search experience that your users will love.

 ## Key Features